fp7mplane/demo-infra/contentcuration/README.md

 Follow these steps:

-1. Set the parameters in the files **reasoner.conf** (e.g., path to certificates, supervisor address, client port and address, and roles)
+1. Set the parameters in the file **reasoner.conf** (e.g., path to certificates, supervisor address, client port and address, and roles)

-2. First,  get the supervisor from the reference implementation [mPlane protocol RI](https://github.com/fp7mplane/protocol-ri), and add the capability "repository-top_popular_urls = guest,admin" in [Authorizations] section of the supervisor configuration file (**supervisor.conf**).
+2. Get the supervisor from the reference implementation [mPlane protocol RI](https://github.com/fp7mplane/protocol-ri), and add the capability "repository-top_popular_urls = guest,admin" in [Authorizations] section of the supervisor configuration file (**supervisor.conf**).

 3. Run the supervisor: